ayushch80/stockfish-toolbox/README.md

 ### Benchmark

-The Benchmark page (coming soon) will provide performance metrics for Stockfish running in the browser.
+The Benchmark page provides performance metrics for Stockfish running in the browser.

 ### Insights

-The Insights page (coming soon) will offer detailed analysis and insights into Stockfish's performance and behavior.
+The Insights page will offer detailed analysis and insights into Stockfish's performance and behavior.

 ## Features